sourcetortoise/taskgrackle/README.md

 ## every hour from 9am to 5pm
 0 9-17 *   *   *   XDG_RUNTIME_DIR=/run/user/$(id -u) /home/pi/taskgrackle/vocalization.sh
 ```
-Set the number of hours after which your grackle becomes vocal in `data/hours_til.grackle`.

 To connect a USB speaker: locate device in `aplay -l`.
 Specify card number of device in `/usr/share/alsa/alsa.conf`:
 ```